 This type of attack leverages the use of symbolic links to cause buffer overflows.
-An attacker can try to create or manipulate a symbolic link file such that its contents result in out of bounds data.
+An adversary can try to create or manipulate a symbolic link file such that its contents result in out of bounds data.
 When the target software processes the symbolic link file, it could potentially overflow internal buffers with insufficient bounds checking.

 Exploiting a buffer overflow to inject malicious code into the stack of a software system or even the heap can require a higher skill level.

-Pay attention to the fact that the ressource you read from can be a replaced by a Symbolic link.
+Pay attention to the fact that the resource you read from can be a replaced by a Symbolic link.
 You can do a Symlink check before reading the file and decide that this is not a legitimate way of accessing the resource.

 Pay attention to the resource pointed to by your symlink links (See attack pattern named "Forced Symlink race"), they can be replaced by malicious resources.